 News & Announcements

-Jewish Academy of Orlando welcomed many new "BEEs" this school year.
-Here are a few photos before the start of school.
-Jewish Academy of Orlando serves central Florida students of all faiths from kindergarten through fifth grade.
+Students at the Jewish Academy of Orlando have been back to school for one week now and are really cracking the books, working hard.
+But first some fun with selfies!
+Jewish Academy of Orlando serves central Florida students of all faiths from grades kindergarten through fifth.